 You will be met for a brief city tour of Bangalore.
 Visit the Fort Kempe Gowda, which was the stronghold of Hyder Ali and Tipu Sultan and witnessed several fierce battles.
 You'll also visit Lal Bagh which has a rare collection of tropical and sub-tropical trees, plants and herbs to quench the thirst of search for scenic beauty by both layman and horticulturist.
 (This service is on a private basis.)

-On one casual walk through Kochi, one can see a centuries-old synagogue, even older mosques, Chinese fishing nets, remains of Portuguese colonization and British Raj rulers, all while enjoying the tropical weather of the Malabar Coast.
+On a casual walk through Cochin, also known as Kochi, one can see a centuries-old synagogue, even older mosques, Chinese fishing nets, remains of Portuguese colonization and British Raj rulers, all while enjoying the tropical weather of the Malabar Coast.
 What was once one of India's most sought after ports is now a satisfying conglomeration of cultures and faiths that is difficult to find elsewhere.

 This morning, proceed on a city tour of Cochin.
 You'll begin your tour with a visit to the Jewish Synagogue (of 1568), which is the oldest synagogue in the commonwealth.
 Next visit the ancient Mattancherry (Dutch) Palace built by the Portuguese in 1557.
 Another stop is made at the St. Francis Church, the oldest European built church in India.

 For lunch today, enjoy a cooking demonstration at a local home.
-Nimmy and her husband Paul, your hosts, have been teaching foreigners the art of cooking at her home for more than twelve years.
-This is a comfortable and informal experience that is both memorable as it is delicious and laid back!
+Nimmy and her husband Paul, your hosts, have been teaching foreigners the art of cooking at their home for more than twelve years.
+This is a comfortable and informal experience that is just as memorable as it is delicious and laid back!
 (This service is on a private basis.)

 In the morning, you will be picked up at your hotel in Cochin and transferred to your accommodations in Thekkady.
+(Duration: 4 hours.)
 (This service is on a private basis.)

 Sprawling tea estates cover much of the landscape, but cardamom, rubber, vanilla and coffee plantations are also aplenty.
 Perhaps that explains the never-ending cups of green cardamom-flavored tea proffered at any time of the day.
 Walk amid the palatte displaying variant shades of green, neatly arranged into terraced farms, the symmetry broken only by the sudden appearance of a gurgling stream.
 A lazy mist curls through the hills tuning life into a dreamy rhythm, as you find yourself renouncing to this sensual overflow.
 It is believed that the spice trade dates back three thousand years in Kerala.
 As for the many spices that find their home here, Pepper still remains the king.
 Nevertheless, the slanting slopes also caress a variety of cinnamon, clove, nutmeg, ginger, turmeric and curry leaves.
 (This service is on a private basis.)